jhannemann/bowling/instructions/BowlingGame.md

 Create a new pin prefab by dragging the newly created pin into the *Prefabs* folder.
 Now move the pin in the scene into the `Pins` hierarchy and duplicate it 9 times.
 Set the *x* and *z* position components to the values of the original pins to recreate the standard pin layout.

+## Move the Pins and Create the Ball Pit

+Move the pins and backstop to the end of the lane by setting the position of the *Pins* game object (which contains the pins and the backstop) to `(0, 0, 8)`.
+Change the scale of the backstop to `(2.2, 1.25, 0.1)`.
+Create a new material named *Pit Material* and set its albedo to black `(0, 0, 0, 1)` and assign it to the backstop.

+In the *Pins* game object,
+create two cubes named *Left Wall* and *Right Wall*.
+Assign the pit material to them and set the left wall's position to `(-1.05, 0.25, 1)` and its scale to `(0.1, 1.25, 2)`.
+Set the right wall's position to `(1.05, 0.25, 1)` and its scale to `(0.1, 1.25, 2)`.

+To account for the longer lane, change the ball speed to 16 m/s and set the angular drag to `0.005`.

 ## Where to Go From Here